-The pair of words ‘said and told’ do not pose problems for those whose mother tongue is English but if you ask those whose native language is not English and they will tell you how confused they remain when having to choose between these two words as they have difficulty in understanding the difference between said and told.
+The pair of words said and told do not pose problems for those whose mother tongue is English but if you ask those whose native language is not English then they will tell you how confused they remain when having to choose between these two words as they have difficulty in understanding the difference between said and told.
 Both said and told have similar meanings but are used in different contexts.
-Here is a brief explanation of this pair of words, as well as, the difference between said and told.
+Here, is a brief explanation of this pair of words, as well as, the difference between said and told.
 Therefore, pay attention if you want to use said and told accurately in the future.
 The most basic difference between said and told would be that you tell information, but you say words.

 Jane told Harry her name.

-Harry said, “I am sorry, I didn’t hear what you said.”
+Harry said, “I am sorry, I did not hear what you said.”

 There are two ways of making use of said in a sentence.
 It can be used to provide a direct or an indirect quote of what someone says.
 Take a look at these two variations of the same sentence.

 The only difference between these two sentences is that in the second indirect speech is used.